Best Open Banking API Providers for Developers (2026)

 Spend engineering time on validation, not discovery.
 Once two or three providers fit on paper, run sandbox flows on your corridors (consent, one PIS or AIS path, webhooks).
 That step separates contenders; it should not require evaluating a dozen aggregators from zero.

-For pricing, licensing, and commercial fit alongside technical criteria, see how to shortlist open banking providers without a six-week bake-off.
+For pricing, licensing, and commercial fit alongside technical criteria, see how to shortlist open banking providers without a six-week bake-off and open banking provider comparison: what to evaluate before you shortlist.

 Frequently Asked Questions